 - Original Submittal in Support of the Incorporation of the Village of Greenville, WI.

-- Incorporation Review Board reviews original Submittal in Support of the Incorporation of the Village of Greenville, WI.
+- Incorporation Review Board reviewed the original Submittal in Support of the Incorporation of the Village of Greenville, WI.

-- Potential involvement of neighboring municipalities who may support or oppose the proposed incorporation; - A public hearing was held April 29, 2019 from 3-7pm at Greenville Town Hall.
+- A public hearing was held April 29, 2019 from 3-7pm at Greenville Town Hall.
 The following presentation was provided in support of the incorporation of the Village of Greenville.
+Potential involvement of neighboring municipalities who may support or oppose the proposed incorporation are invited to present information.

 - A second public hearing was held on July 23, 2019 in Madison, Wisconsin.